 Last but not the least…..Deep Learning

 This is a type of Machine Learning that tries to mimic a human brain in terms of architecture.
+That is the basis but it is still driven by pure computation.
 These algorithms can process a wider range of data, typically require less data pre-processing by humans and generally deliver results that are more accurate than traditional machine learning models.

 In terms of architecture, there are multiple interconnected layers of software based calculator nodes that are known as neurons (taking a cue from human brain architecture, as mentioned earlier).
 The network can intake large amount of data and this data is processes through increasingly complex computations as it travels through the network.